Vasili Pukirev’s painting Unequal Marriage has a legend about it: allegedly, after looking at it, all the elderly grooms refused to marry their...

 Balkan performing artist Marina Abramovic was born in 1946 in Belgrade, Serbia.
-Ulay (Frank Uwe Laysiepen) was born on the same day as her, a few years earlier, in another place, Solingen, Germany.
+Ulay (Frank Uwe Laysiepen) was born on the same day as she, a few years earlier, in another place, Solingen, Germany.
 They met for the first time in 1975 in Amsterdam, on the day of their joint birthday.
 She was 29, and he was 32.
 Also on this day their long term artistic partnership began.

 When they started living together as a couple and collaborating as an artistic duo in 1976, their main interest was to create performances and actions exploring physical and psychological limits.
 They blurred the line between art and life and made themselves the protagonists of their projects as tableaux vivants.
 They shared an unconditional love, artistic partnership, and bond beyond life and death.
 Living in a van in Tibet, they traveled, experimented, destroyed each other, moved, adored each other and worked together from 1976 to 1988 to create all these breathtaking performances we are going to explore.

 It was July 1976 when 300 visitors of the Venice Biennale witnessed the 58-minute performance of two bodies of Marina and Ulay repeatedly passing and bumping into each other.
-In the same manner as the other thirteen performances from the Relation work series, the basic principle is- no rehearsal, no predicted end, no repetition.
+In the same manner as the other 13 performances from the Relation work series, the basic principle is: no rehearsal, no predicted end, no repetition.
 Approaching each other from different sides their contact starts by touching each other almost accidentally but then the walking gradually turns into running.
 Their contact increases into a climax and due to this emotional development, the whole performance turns into an entirely different experience from what it looked like at the beginning.

 The performance Relation in Time which took place at Studio G7 in Bologna, Italy, is a part of the performance series titled That Self.
 Abramovic and Ulay were tied together by their hair, each looking in a different direction.
-They sat alone in silence for the first sixteen hours and visitors were allowed to attend the final hour.
+They sat alone in silence for the first 16 hours and visitors were allowed to attend the final hour.

 John Cage, a famous composer and one of the leading figures of the post-war avant-garde who had a great influence on Ulay and Abramovic, called this performance “activity within inactivity.”
 The whole process was very demanding for the artists from both physical and mental points of view.
 They were looking for harmony between body and mind as well as an equilibrium among genders.
 This action revolves around the concept of polarity and tends to create an androgynous creature.
-It was a kind of continuation of Ulay’s previous artworks where he focused his attention on the gender question emerging in the sixties.
+It was a kind of continuation of Ulay’s previous artworks where he focused his attention on the gender question emerging in 1960s.

 Next we go to Paris, 1977.
-Marina, Ulay, and their dog Alba are driving in their van round and round in circles inside a city square approximately 25 x 25 m² in size.
+Marina, Ulay, and their dog Alba are driving in their van round and round in circles inside a city square approximately 25 x 25 square meters in size.
 Ulay is behind the wheel, while through the open window Marina is shouting out the number of completed circles with a megaphone in her hand.
 As the couple had been living in the van for 5 years in an almost nomadic state the whole household was engaged in the performance.

-In sixteen hours they made 2226 circles and in the meantime, a black circle of tire marks appeared from the overheated vehicle.
+In 16 hours they made 2226 circles and in the meantime, a black circle of tire marks appeared from the overheated vehicle.
 The circle could symbolize the circle around each other in a relationship or always moving around in the same circle of thought.
 Or maybe it could stand for the idea that life or the relationship itself is cyclical and should be perceived as endless.

 At the opening of an art exhibition in June 1977, the artistic couple stood naked at the entrance of the Galleria dell’Arte Moderna in Bologna, Italy.
 They were standing opposite to each other in such a way that only a small space between them was left.
 The visitors had to pass through this gap between the two, unable to avoid physical contact.
 The crucial factor was that visitors had to decide whom to face as they passed.